Are you among the millions of Americans who dine out for lunch?

 Unfortunately, it’s typically paired with their irresistible fries (a small has 280 calories, but do you ever get a small?), and, possibly washed down with their delicious lemonade (another 220 calories for a medium) or another sugar-sweetened beverage.
 Combined, this meal has 940 calories, enough calories for two meals.

 A healthier option?
-If you’re in the mood for the sandwich, add a small salad on the side, topped with a low-calorie dressing, like the light balsamic vinaigrette dressing or the light Italian dressing.
+The grilled chicken sandwich (or the grilled nuggets) with the small kale salad on the side, topped with a low-calorie dressing, like the light balsamic vinaigrette dressing or the light Italian dressing.
 Many of the other dressings can add an additional 200-300 calories!